 Here are wise ways to plan for high school courses for the fall: Combining Credits.

-Advising season has begun!
-I have served for 18 years as an academic advisor for homeschooled high schoolers.
+I served for 18 years as an academic advisor for homeschooled high schoolers.
 Today I would like to share one of my experiences (names and identifying information changed, of course).

 This is how it played out: